Within the digital marketplace exists teacher-centered stores. Web stores such as Teachers Pay Teachers offer teacher created resources.

 From years of experience, I narrowed my considerations into three categories when buying teacher created resources.
 Here are three ways I judge products before purchasing.

-I ask about the abilities that the product provides for me.
+I ask about the abilities that the product provides for me and my students.

 1. Ability to differentiate.